 Codex (CLI + cloud)

 Codex CLI replaces the recommended stack's Claude Code.
 Then the differentiator: Codex Cloud takes a ticket from the queue, opens a PR autonomously, and pings you when it's ready for review.
-Pair it with CodeRabbit and the human reviewer mostly approves clean diffs.
+Pair it with Claude reading the diff and the human reviewer mostly approves clean diffs.

 - codexFree tier